geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 Thursday, September 19 • 15:15 - 15:45
 Andreas Pasternak

 The speaker goes through the steps for certifying parts of the ROS2 middleware.
 Some new data structure for using dynamic memory from a pool had to be made.
-Also, some small string data structure were made to put the data on the stack.
+Also, a small string data structure were made to put the data on the stack.
 They achieved 100% unit test coverage for ASIL certification.

 ## Behind the Scenes of a C++ Build System
 Thursday, September 19 • 15:50 - 16:20